Wordius/zola-wordius/content/reading/index.md

 - The Last Dance, Mark Billingham
 - [Micro](https://amzn.to/4aGd6d8), Michael Crichton
 - State of Fear, Michael Crichton
+- [Chasing Che](https://amzn.to/3WpMTKN), Patrick Symes&emsp;&ensp;*One man’s quest to uncover the truth behind the myth of the world’s greatest revolutionary.*
 - Pompeii, Robert Harris
 - Brethren, Robyn Young
 - Requiem – The Fall of the Templars, Robyn Young